joaomcteixeira/presentationplotlib/README.md

 This is an experimental project of me using [matplotlib](https://matplotlib.org/) to create PDF based presentations.

-If you want real PPT presentations please see other libraries like[python-pptx](https://python-pptx.readthedocs.io/en/latest/index.html).
+If you want to create PPT presentations with Python please see other libraries like [python-pptx](https://python-pptx.readthedocs.io/en/latest/index.html).
 But, because all my presentations are PDF based, I want to find my way with matplotlib :-)

 # How to run